onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

    The build will have created all artifacts required for an APEX installation.
-The following example show how to change to the target directory and how it should look like.
+The following example show how to change to the target directory and how it should look.

 +-----------------------------------------------------------------------------------------------------------------------------+
 | Unix, Cygwin                                                                                                                |